Q-REAL: Towards Realism and Plausibility Evaluation for AI-Generated Content: Q-Real Dataset Construction

 \subsection{Q-Real Annotation Pipeline}

-A high-quality dataset is crucial for enabling models to perform fine-grained realism and plausibility evaluation.
-However, annotating such a dataset with subjective description is labor-intensive and costly.
-To address this challenge, we have developed a hybrid annotation strategy that combines automated annotation with manual verification, shown in Figure~\ref{fig:dataset_pipeline}.
+A high-quality dataset is essential for training accurate evaluation models and establishing a reliable evaluation benchmark.
+However, annotating such a dataset with subjective description and bounding boxes is labor-intensive and costly.
+To address this challenge, we have developed a hybrid annotation strategy that combines automated annotation with manual verification and supplement, shown in Figure~\ref{fig:dataset_pipeline}.
 The process is as follows:

-\textbf{\textit{(1) Entity Name Extraction:}} Initially, we use GPT-4o ~\cite{gpt4o2024} to extract the names of the entities appearing in the AI-generated images.
-Although extracting entity names directly from prompts may seem more straightforward, we instead adopt GPT-4o to analyze prompts and the images themselves, because AI-generated prompts often contain abstract or ambiguous descriptions that are not well aligned with the actual visual content.
-By directly processing the generated images, GPT-4o can identify the entities present more accurately and comprehensively, yielding better results than relying on text prompts alone.
+\textbf{\textit{Entity Name Extraction.}} Initially, we provide both the generated images and their corresponding prompts to GPT-4o~\cite{gpt4o2024} to extract the names of entities appearing in the images, ensuring comprehensive entity identification.
+By jointly analyzing visual content and textual context, GPT-4o can more accurately capture entities present in the generated images.

-\textbf{\textit{(2) Object Detection:}} For each extracted entity, we apply the Grounding DINO model~\cite{liu2023grounding} to detect the bounding box corresponding to the entity in the image.
-This allows precise localization of each object within the generated scene, enabling more accurate and comprehensive results compared to directly extracting all entities from the image using GPT-4o or other MLLMs.
+\textbf{\textit{Object Detection.}} For each entity, we employ Grounding DINO~\cite{liu2023grounding} for precise localization, which offers superior reliability compared to direct MLLM extraction.
+To ensure annotation quality, we filter out low-confidence detections and extremely small, visually ambiguous bounding boxes.

-\textbf{\textit{(3) Quality Evaluation:}} Following detection, we use the AI-generaetd image quality assessment model Q-Eval-Score~\cite{zhang2025qeval} to assess the quality of each detected object.
-The quality score is crucial for generating analysis of realism and plausibility using GPT-4o or other MLLMs.
-While MLLMs excel at understanding image content, they still struggle with quality assessment.
-By incorporating quality scores, we provide GPT with a more grounded basis for evaluating the realism and plausibility of objects, ensuring that the generated descriptions better align with the true visual content of the image.
+\textbf{\textit{Quality Evaluation.}} Following detection, we use the AI-generated image quality assessment model Q-Eval-Score~\cite{zhang2025qeval} to assess the quality of each detected object.
+The quality score serves as an important conditioning signal for GPT-4o or other MLLMs to generate accurate analyses of naturalness and distortion.
+By incorporating quality scores, the model is guided to produce more reliable and well-aligned descriptions of the visual quality of detected entities.